Johanna Sartori BA (Hons) MBACP Accred.

 £65 - £85, depending on time of day and insurance policy where applicable.

-I am a recognised provider with the following health insurers
+I am a recognized provider with the following health insurers

 I am EMDR Trained and use this when working with clients who have a history of trauma and abuse.